 $ mv ~/databases/plasmidfinder_db ~/databases/plasmidfinder

 Note: All CGE databases can be downloaded in this simple way, except for the KmerFinder database, which due to its large size, cannot be hosted by BitBucket.
-If you want to download the KmerFinder database, it is described in this document how to do it.
-We will not use KmerFinder in this exercise, though.
+To see how all CGE databases (including KmerFinder) are downloaded see HERE.

 Instead of installing the individual Perl and Python scripts for the CGE methods, we will run them via Docker images.
 This way we do not need to worry about dependencies.
 Install the most recent Docker package.